FacetBaths/stock_man/VUMO_PROTOCOL.md

 ### 6. ✅ Git Add, Commit, and Push All Changes
 **MANDATORY EVIDENCE:**
 - Show `git add .` command execution
+- Make sure to not commit any sensitive data, API Keys, Passwords used in Production, etc.
 - Show complete commit message with task reference
 - Show commit hash from successful commit
 - Show push confirmation with branch name